 Also called the ghost bat, this flying mammal is only found in Australia and lives in the north Queensland rainforest where it shelters in crevices and old mines.
 Because its habitat is being destroyed, it is rare to find very large colonies of these bats.
 The animal has a body length of between 4.53 o 5.12 inches and weighs between 4.58 to 5.99 ounces.
 It has a nearly 20-inch wingspan and a distinctive nose leaf.
 Its fur is silvery, which gives it its name of ghost bat.

 One thing that makes this animal unique among Australian bats is that it’s a carnivore.
 It eats reptiles, birds, smaller mammals, frogs, and insects.
 It isn’t above eating other bats.
 It devours the entire animal, including bones, teeth, fur, and feathers.
+In general, the “false vampire bat” family gets its name for the fact that they were once thought to be vampire bats, feeding on the blood of other animals.
+But they were later found to be bats that eat the entire bodies of their prey.

 #9.
 Amazing Rainforest Animal: Orange Albatross Butterfly